ZabavaLabs/AptosRandomHack/README.md

     - If you are the lister of the NFT, you can withdraw it, provided it is not bought yet.
     - Submit a bid to buy other NFTs.
     - A Claim Prize button should appear if you win it.

+## Roadmap
+- We plan to integrate the smart contracts and launch it under certain features of Undying City.